Higher Education and Teaching

 Complete the Foundations in Teaching Program or the Advanced Teaching Program offered by UR’s Center for Excellence in Teaching and Learning (CETL).

 Graduate students and postdoctoral affiliates who complete the requirements for either (or both) will receive a notation on their transcript recognizing completion of the particular teaching program.
 All participants will receive a certificate of completion upon meeting the requirements for the different programs.
 Program details can be found at CETL.
-To enroll in the program, please apply though surveymonkey.
 There are no deadlines; you can apply throughout the year.

-Train at an Informal Science Education Workshop (ISE) led by the Rochester Museum & Science Center.
+Volunteer at the Rochester Museum & Science Center.

 Attend a Future Faculty Enrichment Workshop sponsored by the Provost and Office of Faculty Development and Diversity.